NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 (even though the SfS DEM and the reference DEM can be quite different, it is possible to notice subtle shifts upon careful inspection).

+Another approach is to find the stereo disparity from the hillshaded SfS DEM to the hillshaded reference DEM (at 1/4th the resolution) with ``parallel_stereo --correlator-mode``, then invoke ``image_align`` (:numref:`image_align`) on the disparity.
+It appears that the stereo correlation works better if the first cloud is the SfS DEM, as it has more detail.
+This can produce an alignment transform (:numref:`image_align_ecef_trans`) that can be passed in to ``pc_align`` with zero iterations to align the SfS DEM to the reference DEM (:numref:`prevtrans`).

-If this approach fails to remove the visually noticeable displacement between the SfS and LOLA terrain, one can try to nudge the SfS terrain manually, by using ``pc_align`` as::
+If these approaches fails to remove the visually noticeable displacement between the SfS and LOLA terrain, one can try to nudge the SfS terrain manually, by using ``pc_align`` as::